 We recommend storing in a cool place away from light and heat sources.
 Refrigerating bread products can cause the product to stale quicker.

 Most products can be frozen for up to 3 months with the exception of Crusty, Tiger and Gluten Free which are 1 month.
 The freezer temperature must be no less than -18 degrees as this will affect the quality of the product once defrosted.
 You can toast products from frozen, however the quality is much better if defrosted first.

 Why does Warburtons use palm oil?

-Our bread-making process means we need a small amount of hard fat in the recipe and in order to avoid animal fats we use sustainable palm oil.
+Our bread-making process means we need a small amount of hard fat in the recipe and in order to avoid animal fats we use certified palm oil.
 We responsibly source the small amounts of palm oil we use and are members of the Roundtable on Sustainability Palm Oil (RSPO).
 Please see our statement on Palm Oil: